 What are the Requirements?
 Registration for the fair.
 Additionally, all projects must be accompanied by the appropriate INTEL ISEF forms.
 All projects require the following forms: Checklist for Adult Sponsor/Safety Assessment form, Research Plan (1A), and Approval form (1B).
 The Wizard at the forms link: http://www.societyforscience.org/isef/rulesandguidelines will enable each participant to determine other forms pertinent to the project.
 West Liberty University has both an SRC and IRB human subjects committee for projects requiring approval before experimentation can begin.

-When and Where Will It Be Held?
-The Regional Science and Engineering Fair will be held February 27 and 28, 2015, in Campbell Hall and Kelly Theatre respectively on West Liberty’s main campus.
-Students in grades 6 – 12 will compete for category awards, special awards, and an opportunity to go to the Intel International Science and Engineering Fair, a Program of the Society for Science & the Public.
+Where Will It Be Held?
+The Regional Science and Engineering Fair will be held in Campbell Hall and Kelly Theater, respectively, on West Liberty’s main campus.
+Students in grades 6 – 12 will compete for category awards, special awards, and an opportunity to go to the Intel International Science and Engineering Fair: a Program of the Society for Science & the Public.

-The Senior Division Grand Prize Winner receives, in addition to numerous category and special awards, an all-expense-paid trip to the Intel International Science and Engineering Fair where they will compete for $1.4 million in scholarships and cash prizes at the International Fair.
+The Senior Division Grand Prize Winner receives—in addition to numerous category and special awards—an all-expense-paid trip to the Intel International Science and Engineering Fair where they will compete for $1.4 million in scholarships and cash prizes.
 A second Regional Fair competitor will receive an all-expense-paid trip to the International Fair as an observer.

 Zachary Loughman, Ph.D.